Marine Radio in Tasmania

 Use the formula -

-1.17 times the square root of your height of eye (or antenna)
+1.17 times the square root of your height of eye in feet (or antenna)

 = Distance to horizon in nautical miles.